What is the value of my house?

 Most homeowners remortgage every few years.
 How much your home is worth will impact the mortgage deals available to you.

-Your loan-to-value ratio (LTV) shows how much money you’re borrowing, compared to the total value of your property.
-Your LTV will be expressed as a percentage.
+As mentioned above, your loan-to-value ratio (LTV) shows how much money you’re borrowing, compared to the total value of your property and is expressed as a percentage.

 Your mortgage lender will usually carry out a valuation when you apply for a mortgage.
 They may do this by using average sold prices in your area and other property data, or by visiting your property.